What Is Non-Small Cell Lung Cancer?

 Non-Small Cell Lung Cancer Staging

-There are five stages of non-small cell lung cancer, according to the ACS.
-Stage 0 is the least advanced while in stage IV the cancer is widespread.
+There are five stages of non-small cell lung cancer, according to the American Cancer Society.
+Stage 0 is the least advanced, while stage 4 is widespread.

 Stage 0

-In cases of stage 0 non-small cell lung cancer, cancer cells are only found on the top part of the lung lining.
-This is the easiest stage of NSCLC to treat since the cancer hasn’t spread at all.
+In stage 0 non-small cell lung cancer, tumor cells are only found on the top part of the lung lining.
+This is the easiest stage of NSCLC to treat as the cancer hasn’t spread.

-In stage I non-small cell lung cancer, a lung cancer tumor has started to form.
+In stage 1 non-small cell lung cancer, a tumor has started to form.

 There are two substages based on the size of the tumor:

-- Stage IA: Lung tumors in stage IA are less than 3 centimeters wide.
+- Stage IA: Lung tumors are less than 3 centimeters wide.

-- Stage IB: Tumors in stage IB are 4 centimeters wide.
-These tumors may have grown into one of the bronchi (tubes that push air from the windpipe into the lungs) or the pleura (lung lining).
+- Stage IB: Tumors are no larger than 4 centimeters wide and may have grown into one of the bronchi (tubes that push air from the windpipe into the lungs) or the outer part of the pleura (lung lining).

-Since it’s still in the early stages, stage I NSCLC patients often qualify for many treatments to help them live longer or totally cure them.
+Stage 1 NSCLC patients often qualify for many treatments, most notably surgery, to help them live longer or cure them.

-Stage II non-small cell lung cancer tumors have gotten larger and may start to spread.
-However, doctors can often still treat stage II lung cancer cases effectively.
+Stage 2 non-small cell lung cancer tumors have gotten larger and started to spread.

 There are two substages:

-- Stage IIA: In this stage, the cancer tumors are bigger than 4 centimeters but not quite 5 centimeters.
+- Stage 2A: The cancer tumors are bigger than 4 centimeters but not quite 5 centimeters.

-- Stage IIB: This stage indicates a cancer tumor is bigger than 5 centimeters or is less than 5 centimeters but has reached the lymph nodes.
-If cancer gets into the lymph nodes, it can cause tumors to form in other parts of the body.
+- Stage 2B: Tumors are bigger than 5 centimeters or less than 5 centimeters and have reached the lymph nodes, allowing them to spread to other parts of the body.

 There are three substages:

-- Stage IIIA: The tumor may have spread to body parts like the pleura, mediastinum (space between the lungs), the heart, the windpipe, or the diaphragm.
+- Stage 3A: The tumor may have reached the inner part of the pleura, mediastinum (space between the lungs), heart, windpipe, or diaphragm.

-- Stage IIIB: The cancer has grown into nearby lymph nodes around the collarbone or carina (where the windpipe separates into two bronchi) as well as the backbone, heart, windpipe, or other areas from Stage IIIA.
+- Stage 3B: The cancer has grown into lymph nodes around the collarbone or carina (where the windpipe separates into two bronchi) as well as the backbone, heart, and other areas from Stage 3A.

-- Stage IIIC: The cancer has spread to lymph nodes on the other side of the body (such as those in the collarbone) as well as any of the body parts from the earlier stages.
+- Stage 3C: Cancer has spread to lymph nodes on the other side of the body as well as body parts from the earlier stages.

-Doctors will likely recommend nonsurgical treatments (such as chemotherapy) to help patients with stage III NSCLC.
-These other treatments can help shrink lung tumors and help patients live longer.
+This stage may or may not be treatable with surgery.
+Doctors will likely recommend other treatments (such as chemotherapy) to shrink lung tumors and help patients live longer.

-This is the most advanced stage of non-small cell lung cancer.
-By stage IV, the cancer has spread beyond the lungs to distant parts of the body.
+This is the most advanced stage, as it has spread to distant parts of the body.
 It is also known as metastatic or advanced non-small cell lung cancer.

 Its substages include:

-- Stage IVA: The cancer is found in the lungs as well as in one area outside of the lungs.
+- Stage 4A: The cancer is found in the lungs as well as in one area outside of the lungs.

-- Stage IVB: The NSCLC tumors are found in multiple organs outside of the lungs (like the bones, brain, or liver).
+- Stage 4B: The NSCLC tumors are found in multiple organs outside the lungs (like the bones, brain, or liver).

-However, skilled lung cancer doctors will do all they can to help patients live as long as possible with stage IV NSCLC.
+Stage 4 NSCLC is the hardest stage to treat.
+However, skilled lung cancer doctors will do all they can to help patients, and it’s possible to become a stage 4 NSCLC survivor.

-What Are the Types of Non-Small Cell Lung Cancer?
+What Are the Subtypes of Non-Small Cell Lung Cancer?

 Non-small cell lung cancer cases can be classified into different subtypes.
-Learn about the different types of NSCLC below.
+Learn about these subtypes below.

 Adenocarcinoma

-Lung adenocarcinoma develops in the cells that line the alveoli, tiny sacs at the end of airways where oxygen and carbon dioxide are exchanged, according to the NCI.
+Adenocarcinoma forms in the cells that line the alveoli (tiny sacs at the end of airways), according to the National Cancer Institute (NCI).

 Squamous Cell Carcinoma

-Squamous cell carcinoma is the second-most common subtype of non-small cell lung cancer.
-It accounts for 25% to 30% of NSCLC diagnoses.
-This subtype usually develops in the bronchi (tubes that push air from your windpipe into your lungs).
+Squamous cell carcinoma is the second-most common NSCLC subtype, accounting for 25% to 30% of cases.
+It forms in the bronchi (tubes that push air from the windpipe into the lungs).

 What Is the Prognosis for Non-Small Cell Lung Cancer?

 A prognosis is your projected health outcome after being diagnosed with an illness.
-Though non-small cell lung cancer is a very serious — and often fatal — cancer, it’s possible to be fully cured and live cancer-free.
+Though non-small cell lung cancer often has a poor prognosis, it’s possible to be fully cured and live cancer-free in some cases.

 “Each year, tens of thousands of people are cured of NSCLC in the United States.
 And, some patients with advanced lung cancer can live many years after diagnosis.
 Sometimes patients who are told that their lung cancer is incurable live longer than many who are told that their lung cancer is curable.”